 #3) Waste and Recyclability

-The other issue with mass-scale agriculture is how much waste there is, as well as a lack of recyclability of products that are made from certain crops.
+The other issue with mass-scale agriculture is how much waste there is, as well as a lack of recyclability of a CBD product that is made from certain crops.
 A lot of produce that is grown and harvested gets completely wasted if it doesn’t look pristine enough, whether it’s sold at a large chain grocery store or a local farmer’s market.
 Even when it does get sold, it may go rotten or unused before it gets eaten.
 Some crops that are grown may only have a part of it used for a product, and the rest is thrown away.
 The Department of Agriculture in the United States estimates that up to 40% of all produce that is grown goes wasted due to issues like this.

 Thankfully, this doesn’t seem to be the case with hemp.
 CBD is only one kind of product that comes from hemp plants.
 The fibers leftover are used to make rope and textiles, and the seeds are used for their omega fatty acids and other supplemental benefits.
 The result is that very little of a hemp plant that is grown goes to waste.